 Temperature control: food safety tips

 Use a fridge thermometer to check the temperature of your fridge regularly.
-The coldest part of the fridge should be between 0 degrees Celcius and 5 degrees Celcius (32 degrees Fahrenheit and 41 degrees Fahrenheit).
+The coldest part of the fridge should be between 0 degrees Celsius and 5 degrees Celsius (32 degrees Fahrenheit and 41 degrees Fahrenheit).

-You could use a probe thermometer to check if food is being kept hot (above 63 degrees Celcius) or cold (below 8 degrees Celcius).
+You could use a probe thermometer to check if food is being kept hot (above 63 degrees Celsius) or cold (below 8 degrees Celsius).
 Make sure you always clean the thermometer thoroughly every time you use it, before and after putting it in the food.

 Chilled storage of foods